vapoursynth/vapoursynth/doc/functions/loadpluginavs.rst

 .. function::   LoadPlugin(string path)
    :module: avs

-   Load an Avisynth plugin.
-If successful, the loaded plugin's functions will end up in the avs namespace.
+   Load an Avisynth 2.5 (32 bit) or 2.6 (32 and 64 bit) plugin.
+If successful,
+   the loaded plugin's functions will end up in the avs namespace.

    The compatibility module can work with a large number of Avisynth's plugins.
    However, the wrapping is not complete, so the following things will cause